canonical/craft-parts/docs/index.rst

 Welcome to Craft Parts' documentation!
 ======================================

+Craft Parts is a Python package to support a family of tools that create standalone software packages for deployment on Linux-based systems.

 Craft Parts provides a mechanism to obtain data from different sources, process it in various ways, and prepare a filesystem subtree suitable for deployment.
-The components used in its project specification are called *parts*, which can be independently downloaded, built and installed, and also depend on each other in order to assemble the subtree containing the final artifacts.
+The components used in its project specification are called *parts*, which are independently downloaded, built and installed, but can also depend on each other.

+This package implements common functionality to prepare package data that would otherwise be duplicated in separate tools.

+Craft Parts is useful for implementers of packaging tools that share a similar view of how data should be processed and prepared for deployment.

 .. toctree::
    :maxdepth: 1